cschulzsuper/object-inspection/README.md

 ## Adventure Tours

-Instead of the `data/Migrator` you might want to look at the `templates/AdventureTours` and `templates/AdventureToursAuditing` projects.
+Additionally to the `data/Migrator` you might want to look at `templates/AdventureTours` and `templates/AdventureToursAuditing`.
-* `templates/AdventureTours` resets and initializes the database with an example.
+* `templates/AdventureTours` initializes the database with an example.
 * `templates/AdventureToursAuditing` executes an auditing on the example.

 Both projects use [playwright](https://github.com/microsoft/playwright).